mohammad-khs/RPIP/README.md

+RPIP stands for React Project Infinite Picture
+Which is a project that i have built with the help of Unsplash api and tanstack-React-Query
+it basically is a gallery like Pinterest or Unsplash

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.